 AFJ’s Bolder Advocacy program advances the role of nonprofits in influencing public policy by helping organizations fully understand the legal rules governing advocacy activities, as well as how to assess and evaluate advocacy.
 By fighting for the rights of nonprofits and foundations to conduct and support advocacy, helping groups learn new advocacy skills and understand advocacy best practices, and responding to potential threats to nonprofit advocacy, we lay the groundwork for more organizations to advocate effectively on behalf of their communities.
-In addition, Bolder Advocacy works to build the capacity of the philanthropic sector to bring about chance by influencing public policy.
+In addition, Bolder Advocacy works to build the capacity of the philanthropic sector to bring about change by influencing public policy.

 As a national expert and leader in foundation support for advocacy, the Foundation Project Director will conceptualize and implement a variety of outreach, educational, and assistance programs for foundations; bring new information, ideas, and tools to the foundation advocacy landscape; and become a thought leader on advocacy and philanthropy.
 The director will be highly creative and entrepreneurial with the ability to significantly grow AFJ’s current foundation advocacy program over time.
 The position is based in the Washington, DC office and will report to the Director of Bolder Advocacy.